urbanjost/M_intrinsics/docs/intrinsics.md

    NOTE1

-    An array element might take "type" more bits to store than an isolated scalar, since any hardware-imposed align- ment requirements for array elements might not apply to a simple scalar variable.
+    An array element might take "type" more bits to store than an isolated scalar, since any hardware-imposed alignment requirements for array elements might not apply to a simple scalar variable.

    NOTE2